 8.1.7 Using the residual volume of urine in the collection container, Suitable Specific Gravity for Analysis must be measured by the DCO, as per ISTI.
 This Suitable Specific Gravity for Analysis will be recorded on the Doping Control Form.
-If the DCO's field reading indicates that the Sample does not have a Suitable Specific Gravity for Analysis, then the DCO shall require that the Athlete provides a further Sample until the required Suitable Specific Gravity for Analysis is met or until the DCO determines that there are exceptional circumstances which mean that for logistical reasons it is impossible to continue with the Sample Collection Session.
+If the DCO's field reading indicates that the Sample does not have a Suitable Specific Gravity for Analysis, then the DCO shall require that the Athlete provides a further Sample until the required

+Suitable Specific Gravity for Analysis is met or until the DCO determines that there are exceptional circumstances which mean that for logistical reasons it is impossible to continue with the Sample Collection Session.
 Such exceptional circumstances shall be documented accordingly by the DCO.
 The Athlete shall be advised not to hydrate excessively, since this may delay the production of a suitable Sample.
 In appropriate circumstances, excessive hydration may be pursued as a violation of Code Article 2.5 (Tampering or Attempted Tampering with any part of Doping Control).
 While waiting to provide an additional Sample, the Athlete shall remain under continuous observation.
 The DCO shall record that the Samples collected belong to a single Athlete and the order in which the Samples were provided.
-If it is determined that none of the Athlete's Samples meets the requirement for Suitable Specific Gravity for Analysis and the DCO determines that for logistical reasons it is impossible to continue with the Sample Collection Session, the DCO may end the Sample Collection Session.
+If it is determined that none of the Athlete's Samples meets the requirement for Suitable Specific Gravity for Analysis and the DCO may end the Sample Collection Session.
 In such circumstances, if appropriate the chairperson of the FIAS Anti-Doping Hearing Panel may investigate a possible Anti-Doping Rule Violation.
-The DCO shall send to the laboratory for analysis all Samples that were collected, irrespective of whether or not they meet the requirement for Suitable Specific Gravity for Analysis.
-The laboratory shall, in conjunction with the FIAS, determine which Samples shall be analysed.
+The DCO shall send to the laboratory for analysis all Samples that were collected, irrespective of whether or not they meet the requirement for Suitable Specific Gravity for Analysis, determined that Samples analysed.

 8.1.8 Any behaviour by the Athlete and/or Persons associated with the Athlete or anomalies with potential to compromise the Sample collection shall be recorded in detail by the DCO.
 If there are doubts as to the origin or authenticity of the Sample, the Athlete shall be asked to provide an additional Sample.
 In case of an anomaly or if the Athlete refuses to provide an additional Sample, the DCO is responsible for ensuring that any matters in this case are assessed to determine if a possible Failure to Comply has occurred.
 The DCO is responsible for ensuring that all relevant information, including information from the immediate surroundings when applicable, is obtained as soon as possible or when practicable to ensure that all knowledge of the matter can be reported and be presented as possible evidence as well as that appropriate documentation is completed to report any possible Failure to Comply.
 Sample Collection Personnel are responsible for reporting to the DCO any matter with the potential to compromise a test, and the DCO is responsible for reporting such matters to the FIAS Anti-Doping Administrator.
-The Athlete shall be notified of the possible consequence and that a possible Failure to Comply will be investigated by the chairperson of the FIAS Anti-Doping Hearing Panel and appropriate follow-up action will be taken.
+The Athlete shall be notified of the possible consequence and that a possible Failure to Comply will be investigated by FIAS and appropriate follow-up action will be taken.
 If possible, the Athlete's Sample Collection Session shall be completed.
-The chairperson of the FIAS Anti-Doping Hearing Panel will ensure that the outcomes of his/her investigation are considered for results management action and, if applicable, for further planning and Testing.